Introducing Fit-for-Purpose Architectures

-Going forward, enterprise IT will have many more options than have historically been available to tightly pair a given compute request to an execution capability that is optimized for that task.
-The advantages of this tighter pairing have become compelling to a point where they cannot be ignored, and we are starting to see breakaway performance from firms that have mastered this pairing.
+The idea behind fit-for-purpose architectures is a deceptively simple—yet extremely powerful—one, and it is expected to greatly impact IT infrastructures over the next 10 or more years.
+Going forward, enterprise IT is likely to have many more options than it has historically been available to tightly pair a given compute request to an execution capability that is optimized for that task.
+The advantages of this tighter pairing have become compelling to a point where they cannot be ignored, and enhanced performance is being experienced by firms that have mastered this pairing.

 Fit for Purpose Architectures do not replace today’s largely relational-oriented systems but instead augment them, interoperate with them, and allow them to do what they do best.
 This pairing of traditional and new approaches has enabled novel solutions, such as real-time ad placement in the digital media space.
 We are now seeing never-before-possible solutions move into the traditional enterprise.

 So why now?
 Over the past twenty years, enterprise architects have seen significant changes in how applications are delivered, integrated, and scaled.
 They have not, however, seen major shifts in where most of this data is stored, or the type of analytics being performed on the data.

 The fields of structured data management and unstructured information management have matured, but matured separately.
 Persistence has largely meant relational data stores or a separate Enterprise Content Management (ECM) repository.
 The current model requires separating structured and unstructured data and treating them as separate endeavors.
 Unstructured data goes in the systems that have largely been designed to handle documents.
 Structured data goes in databases.